PradoVarathan/C-SHAL-DeepSEA/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Just using the simple python command with the other mentioned parameters, as follows
+Just using the simple python command with the other mentioned parameters, as follows, (`python CSHAL.py --ss='Path_To_Summary_Statistics_File' --w=500 --email='ENtrez_account_email_id' --ak='API KEY' --det=choose among log/all/both`)
+with that, you should be prompted with multiple options if you did not fill it up right.
+* ss --> A summary statistics tab seperated file with columns and headers as SNP,CHR,BP,A1,A2.
+The columns containing Single Nulceotide Polymorphisms, chormosome, base pair locations, primary allele and secondary allele.
+* --w --> The upstream and downstream width from base pair.
+* --email --> Email for the Entrez ID to obtain sequences.
+* --ak --> API Key from NCBI for faster processing.
+* --det --> Options for the detail in the output file. log only gives basic log terms;all provides all 919 labels and values; both provides both the files.

+For more detailed explanation on command line, use (`python CSHAL.py --help`)

 <!-- ROADMAP -->
 ## Roadmap